eConfirmations are automated text messages about upcoming appointments that also allow the patient to confirm their appointment.

 Set the Exclude Automated Msgs setting in the Edit Patient Information.
 If text or email is selected, the patient will not receive eReminders or eConfirmations via the selected method.
 Select both to exclude all.

 What happens if a patient has multiple appointments on the same day?

-When a patient has multiple appointments on the same day, only one eConfirmation will be sent.
-If a patient then replies to the confirmation, the eConfirmation will mark all appointments on that day as confirmed.
+When a patient has multiple appointments on the same day, only one eConfirmation is sent for the patient's first appointment of the day.
+If a patient then replies to the confirmation, the eConfirmation marks all appointments on that day as confirmed.